The First Time (Kelsea Ballerini album)

-The First Time is the debut studio album by American country pop singer Kelsea Ballerini.
+The First Time is the debut studio album by American singer Kelsea Ballerini.
 It was released on May 19, 2015, by Black River Entertainment.
-The album's track listing and cover art was released on April 1, 2015.
+The album's track listing and cover art were revealed on April 1, 2015.
 With the album's first three singles all reaching number one on the Billboard Country Airplay chart, Ballerini became the first new female artist to send her first three releases to the top of the charts.
+A 10-year anniversary edition of the album was released on April 12, 2025.

 Singles

 "Love Me Like You Mean It", the album's lead single, was released to digital retailers on July 8, 2014 and to country radio on September 22, 2014.
 The single received good reviews from critics, who praised its pop-country blend production, but criticized its flirty lyrics.
 The song reached a peak of number five on the US Billboard Hot Country Songs chart and number one on the Country Airplay chart.
 It is the first song by a solo female to top the country music charts since "Blown Away" in 2012, and makes Ballerini the first female artist to take her debut single to the top spot since Carrie Underwood's first officially-promoted country music single, "Jesus, Take the Wheel", in 2006.
 The official music video premiered in March 2015, and has over one million views.
 "Peter Pan" was released as a promotional single on May 5, 2015.
 "Dibs" was released on July 20, 2015 as the album's second single.
 It became her second number one hit in March 2016, making her the first solo female country music artist to start her career with back-to-back number one hits since Jamie O'Neal in 2001 with "There Is No Arizona" and "When I Think About Angels".

 "Peter Pan" was released as the album's third single in March 2016.
 She performed the song on the Academy of Country Music Awards with Nick Jonas.
 The song topped the Billboard Country Airplay and Hot Country Songs charts the same week, making Ballerini the first female artist to accomplish this feat.
 "Yeah Boy" was announced as the album's fourth and final single on August 26, 2016.
 It impacted country radio on October 10, 2016.